Syllabus

 • Alternate exam requests are due two weeks before the date of the corresponding exam.

 In addition, you will receive 2% extra credit for attending 7 discussion sections (max 1 per week), and 0.1% extra credit for every additional discussion section after that.
-All extra credit will be applied post-curve.

 We reserve the right to alter grading weights during the semester if needed.